AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Discussion

-Our further research question investigated the impact of LLM augmentation on low-skilled forecasters versus high-skilled forecasters.
-Past research on LLM augmentation generally agrees that it disproportionately bolsters the performance of low-performing workers among consultants \parencite{dell2023navigating}, call-center agents \parencite{brynjolfsson2023generative}, creative writers \parencite{doshi2023generative}, office workers writing memos \parencite{noy2023experimental}, law school students writing exams \parencite{choi2024ai}, and coders \parencite{peng2023impact}.
+Our next research question investigated the impact of LLM augmentation on low-skilled forecasters versus high-skilled forecasters.
+Past research on LLM augmentation generally suggests that provision of AI support disproportionately bolsters the performance of low-performing workers among consultants \parencite{dell2023navigating}, call-center agents \parencite{brynjolfsson2023generative}, creative writers \parencite{doshi2023generative}, office workers \parencite{noy2023experimental}, law school students \parencite{choi2024ai}, and programmers \parencite{peng2023impact}.
 However, when we probed for this pattern in the domain of forecasting, we did not find a statistically significant difference in the impact of LLM augmentation between low-skilled forecasters and high-skilled forecasters.
 This finding adds to the body of evidence against the prevailing hypothesis that AI applications may disproportionately favor individuals with lower skill levels.
 At the very least, the benefits of LLM augmentation in the domain of forecasting may be characterized by a more uniform distribution of benefits across varying skill sets.

 We also investigated the impact of LLM augmentation on the accuracy of aggregated forecasts.
-We failed to find a reduction in aggregate accuracy for the superforecasting and the biased variants of LLM augmentation compared to the control.
-This raises the possibility that the private benefit of LLM augmentation due to its improvement of individual forecasting (e.g., a trader improving their performance via better market forecasting) may be significant, while its public benefit (e.g., market-making effects of stock market competition) may be less significant.
+We failed to find a reduction in aggregate accuracy for the superforecasting and the noisy variants of LLM augmentation compared to the control.
+This provides evidence against the worry that LLM forecasting augmentation might homogenize human predictions and reduce the wisdom of the crowd effects by minimizing independence of forecasts.
 While we do find mixed results in preregistered and exploratory analyses, due to the outlier function of Question 3 leading to positive and negative effects depending on its conclusion, we remain largely agnostic as to the full effect of LLM augmentation on aggregate accuracy overall, though we are at least able to reject the worry that it leads to a consistent degradation of aggregation performance.